DreamOfTheRedChamber/system-design-interviews/messenger.md

 		+ When users become online, message service finds the users' associated channel and notify channel service to subscribe.
 When users become offline, push service knows that the user is offline and will notify channel service to subscribe.
 	- Channel service stores all info inside memory.

-## How to check / update online status
 ### Online status pull
 * When users become online, send a heartbeat msg to the server every 3-5 seconds.
 * The server sends its online status to friends every 3-5 seconds.